rbccps-iisc/theoretical_net_opt/analytical_optimization_approach/README.md

 ## To Do:

 1.)
 (Incomplete) Add environment and perform Value/Policy Iteration methods for Finite and Infinite Horizon (deterministic vs data-driven)
-    Markup:
-    1. Transition probabilities are given, and there is no randomness in signal strength.
+    Markup : 1.
+Transition probabilities are given, and there is no randomness in signal strength.

     2. Transition probabilities learned, and there is no randomness in signal strength.